dennis-carrozzo/dennis-carrozzo/README.md

 // english and italian.
 My interests are
 // coding, cooking, cycling and swimming.

-// This are the technologies i use:
+// These are the technologies i use:

 //  - frontend ~> HTML, CSS, Javascript, React, TailwindCSS, @MUI/material, Pug and EJS.